 This work was funded by a grant from the National Institutes of Health (R01GM104123) and supported by startup funds from the University of Kentucky Department of Biology.

 Smith, Jeramiah James and Keinath, Melissa C., "The Sea Lamprey Meiotic Map Improves Resolution of Ancient Vertebrate Genome Duplications" (2015).
 Biology Faculty Publications.
-Paper 104.
+104.